-Las Vegas plastic surgeon, Dr. Marvin Spann, creates natural results for patients seeking a brow lift.
+Las Vegas plastic surgeon, Dr. Marvin Spann, creates natural results for patients seeking a Brow Lift.
 This facial surgery can correct droopy, sagging eyebrows by elevating them to give the face a more alert, awake appearance.
-This procedure is sometimes confused with a forehead lift.
+This procedure is sometimes confused with a Forehead Lift.
 Both surgeries produce similar results, but they use different incision techniques.
 A brow lift places the incision either directly above the eyebrow (direct brow lift), or in the middle to lower section of the forehead.
-A forehead lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
-Each method will be discussed in detail during the initial consultation.
+A Forehead Lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
+Each method will be discussed in detail during your initial consultation with Dr. Marvin Spann.
+We look forward to seeing you!

 This approach provides a subtle change in the position of the eyebrows.
 It uses several small (1-inch or smaller) incisions near the hairline of the forehead where an endoscope (specialized camera) is placed, and surgical tools are used to elevate the eyebrows.
 The stitches are located inside the incision to help minimize scarring.
 While this technique is a common approach, sometimes the results can be unpredictable.